-How to resize partition on Windows Server 2012 R2
+How to resize partition in Windows 2012 server

 In Windows Server 2012 Disk Management console, you’ll see more detailed information, such as disk partition layout, partition type, partition capacity and free space, etc.

-Steps to resize partition on Windows Server 2012 (R2)
+How to resize partition in Windows Server 2012 (R2)

-Step 1: Download NIUBI Partition Editor, right click D: drive and select “Resize/Move Volume“.
+Step 1: Download NIUBI Partition Editor, right click a NTFS or FAT32 partition (here is D: drive) and select “Resize/Move Volume“.

-Step 3: Right click C drive and select “Resize/Move Volume”.
-In the pop-up window, drag the right border rightwards to hold the Unallocated space.
+Step 3: Right click C drive and select “Resize/Move Volume” again.
+In the pop-up window, drag the right border rightwards to combine this Unallocated space.

-Video guide to resize volume on Windows Server 2012 (R2)
+Video guide to resize volume in Windows Server 2012

 Besides help resize partition in Windows Server 2012/2016/2019, NIUBI Partition Editor helps you do many other disk & partition management operations such as merge, copy, convert, defrag, wipe, hide partition, scan bad sectors, etc.